uchicago-CAPP30121-aut-2022/capp-camp/docs/s3-git-ii/2-commit-log.md

 # Looking at the commit log

 Once you have made multiple commits, you can see these commits, their dates, commit messages, author, etc. by typing `git log`.
-This command will open a scrollable interface (using the up/down arrow keys) that you can get out of by pressing the `q` key.
-As we saw earlier, you can also see the history of commits through on GitHub’s web interface, but it is also useful to be able to access the commit log directly from the terminal, without having to open a browser.
+This command will open a scrollable interface (using the up/down arrow keys) that shows every commit you have made so far in the repository.
+You can get out this interface by pressing the `q` key.
+As we saw earlier, you can also see the history of commits through GitHub’s web interface, but it is also useful to be able to access the commit log directly from the terminal, without having to open a browser.

-Run the command `git log` from either the repository in your home directory (`/home/USER/capp30121/camp-1-GITHUB-USERNAME`) or in the temp directory (`/tmp/USER/capp30121/camp-1-GITHUB_USERNAME`).
+Run the command `git log` from either the repository in your home directory (`/home/USER/capp30121/camp-1-YOUR_GITHUB_USERNAME`) or in the temp directory (`/tmp/USER/capp30121/camp-1-YOUR_GITHUB_USERNAME`).
 You should see output that looks something like this

 ```
 commit 7abeffd2ba2a00ed697b25d90af18bd803d44588 (HEAD -> main, origin/main, origin/HEAD)